 As one of more than 20 Feed the Future Innovation Labs, the Livestock Systems Innovation Lab is led by the University of Florida's Institute of Food and Agricultural Sciences (IFAS), in partnership with the International Livestock Research Institute (ILRI).
 The Livestock Systems Innovation Lab is funded by the United States Agency for International Development (USAID), from 2015-2020, and by the Bill & Melinda Gates Foundation, from 2017-2022.

-The Livestock Systems Innovation Lab provides funding for nearly 40 projects, which use innovative approaches addressing country-specific research priorities identified in a participatory manner with national stakeholders.
+The Livestock Systems Innovation Lab has provided funding for nearly 50 projects, which use innovative approaches addressing country-specific research priorities identified in a participatory manner with national stakeholders.
 They also integrate human and institutional capacity development (HICD), gender and human health and nutrition dimensions.

 The objectives of the Livestock Systems Innovation Lab are to sustainably improve livestock productivity and marketing and animal-source food consumption using appropriate improved technologies, capacity development, and policies, in order to improve the nutrition, health, incomes and livelihoods of vulnerable people.